hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/3-networking/index.md

     - 1920 x 1080 pixels will have to be downscaled for viewing on the smartphone screen
     - Which may lead to artefacts and loss of quality.

+## Tunnelling

+- why
+    - set up VPN
+        - (allows data to be private)
+    - data can be be kept secure when working remotely
+        - (eg: working from home)
+    - can circumvent firewall rules
+        - to allow access to internal network
+        - by data carried in packets
+    - can use foreign' protocols on networks
+        - (when its not supported)
+        - e.g. use of IPv6 on IPv4 networks.
+- how? (to tunnel over the internet)
+    - data broken into small packets
+        - (for transmission over IP network)
+    - IP packets encapsulated by tunnelling protocol (L2TP)
+    - IP packet sent over internet (public communication channels)
+    - data is encrypted using SSH / IPSec
+    - packets are decapsulated and unencrypted at destination

 ## Applications

 ### Blogs